sordina/haskell_workshop/resources/markdown/Music.md

 Music
 =====

-Once you have a model that reaches a sufficient level of complexity you will find that your data-types become recursive.
+When you are modeling a problem of a sufficient level of complexity you will find that your data-types often become recursive.
+One domain that sits roughly on this threshold is music.

 <!-- http://i824.photobucket.com/albums/zz163/Boysie8/Telecaster%20build/f-hole.jpg -->
 <div class="center"> ![Music F-Hole](resources/images/f-hole.jpg) </div>